 Blues Dancing is entirely rooted in African American movement and places a high value on improvisation, polyrhythm, call and response, and solo movement expression inside partnership.

-Blues dance has not divorced itself from the improvisational nature of street dancing, therefore, it does not give the practitioner just one basic step pattern to rely on, but a multitude of steps, patterns, intricate body movements, and systems of connection.
+Unlike many partner dances practiced today, Blues Dance has not divorced itself from the improvisational nature of street dancing.
+Therefore, it does not give the practitioner just one basic step/rhythm pattern to rely on, but a multitude of steps, patterns, intricate body movements, and systems of connection; each relating to a style of music or a historical region of the United States.
 This can make the dance both incredibly exciting, easy to begin, and difficult to get very good at.

-We also have many “idiom” dances (street dances done in a local area during a period of time) that are included in our repertoire that do have simple basic structures, along with connection specificities that participants can learn and incorporate into their social dancing.
-Many competitions in blues dancing rely on the competitors having components of these idiom dances.
-Understanding the music and culture surrounding these idiom dances is a very important element of learning to be a knowledgeable blues dancer.
+Blues dancing is as diverse as blues music.
+We have many “idiom” dances (street dances done in a local area during a period of time) that are included in our repertoire, each with their own set of connection guidelines, movements, and music style.
+Many competitions in blues dancing rely on the competitors having knowledge of the components of these idiom dances so that they can diversify their dancing to match the music.